thanasistrisp/Project-Emiris/exercise3/README.md

 ## 3.2.
 C++ binaries

-For this exercise, there are no C++ binaries to be executed.
+For this exercise, there are no C++ binaries to be executed (no main is defined).
 Only the shared library is used through `ctypes` python library.
 If you want to calculate various metrics on other datasets, you will have to run the equivalent cells in the Jupyter notebooks and adjust them appropriately (e.g. change paths, parameters, run one model/dataset only bypassing hyperparameter tuning, etc.).

+NOTE: For previous assignments, it is not correct to run the executables with the normalized range datasets.
+The `main` function is designed to only work with the original MNIST datasets (integer values in range [0,255]).

 # 4. Neural Network: Autoencoder